 Viral Bollywood Photos Of 2019: From Bollywood's Selfie Moment With PM Modi To Taimur's Yoga Picture

 'Every picture tells a story' and this holds absolute truth when it comes to Bollywood as well.
 Apart from their films, Bollywood celebrities also grab headlines for creating some memorable moments for the lens.
-Some of these clicks spread like wild fire on the internet and remain the talk of the town for many days.
+Some of these clicks spread like wildfire on the internet and remain the talk of the town for many days.

 As we are all set to bid adieu to 2019, we bring you some 'viral' snaps from this year which held everyone's attention for some reason or the other.
 Have a look at them here.